EM51641/Trading-oil-sensitivity-/README.md

 # Trading-oil-sensitivity-
-Trading oil sensitivity using mean reversion process
+Trading oil sensitivity using a mean reverting process.

-An algorithm is attached to work on the QuantConnect platform and use the statistical arbitrage strategy mentioned in this paper:
+An algorithm that works on the QuantConnect platform is attached to the repository.
+This algorithm uses a statistical arbitrage strategy mentioned in the paper:

 https://www.math.nyu.edu/faculty/avellane/AvellanedaLeeStatArb071108.pdf